-The Town has entered into agreements to lease multiple vehicles.
-The lease agreement qualifies as an other than short-term lease under GASB 87 and, therefore, has been recorded at the present value of the future minimum lease payments as of the date of the inception of the lease.

-The Town has entered into 11 vehicles leases, primarily for its public safety.
+At June 30, 2024, the Town had 15 active vehicles leases.
+The lease agreements qualify as other than short-term leases under GASB 87 and, therefore, have been recorded at the present value of the future minimum lease payments as of the date of the inception of the lease.
+Twelve leased vehicles serve governmental activities, primarily for its public safety and transportation function.
 Three leased vehicles serve the business-type activities.
-Lease terms are for 60 months per vehicle and monthly lease payments range from \$497 to \$1,528.
+Lease terms are for 36-60 months per vehicle and monthly lease payments range from \$497 to \$1,528.
 There are no variable components of the leases.
-The related lease liabilities are measured at a discount rate of 5%, which is management's estimate of the incremental borrowing rate of the Town.
-As a result of the leases, the Town has recorded a discounted liability of \$301,081 for governmental activities and \$60,988 for business-type activities.
-The related right to use assets with a total net book value of \$292,178 for governmental activities and \$58,886 for business-type activities.
-The right to use assets are discussed in more detail in the right to use asset section of this note.
+The related lease liabilities are measured at a discount rates ranging from 2.29% to 3.45%, which is management's estimate of the incremental borrowing rate of the Town.
+As a result of the leases, the Town has recorded a discounted liability of \$426,901 for governmental activities and \$50,847 for business-type activities.
+The related right to use assets with a total net book value of \$419,850 for governmental activities and \$49,966 for business-type activities.
+The right to use assets section of this note.